xavijam/xavijam.github.io/README.md

 ### Release

-Any branch merged into `master` branch will trigger a production build thanks to [Travis](http://travis-ci.org).
+Any branch merged into `development` branch will trigger a production build thanks to [Travis](http://travis-ci.org).